SciCodes/template/README.md

 Installation
 ------------

+If this repository is for a software project, provide instructions for how users can install the software.
 Begin this section by mentioning any prerequisites that may be important for users to have before they can use your software.
 Examples include hardware and operating system requirements.

 Next, provide step-by-step instructions for installing the software, preferably with command examples that can be copy-pasted by readers into their software environments.
 For example: